brightzheng100/instana-server-on-roks/README.md

 # Instana Server on ROKS

-Instana offers SaaS by default, and also offers flexible non-SaaS deployment patterns, where we can deploy it within a single VM, dual-VM, or even Kubernetes.
+Instana offers SaaS by default, and also offers flexible non-SaaS deployment patterns, so we can deploy it within a single VM, dual-VM, or even Kubernetes.

-TechZone is IBM's killer sandbox where IBMers and its Business Partners can easily provision a VM, a Kubernetes/OpenShift cluster, or even a very complex environment on demand for purposes like self-learning, POC/POV.
+TechZone is IBM's killer sandbox where IBMers and its Business Partners can easily provision a VM, a Kubernetes/OpenShift cluster, or even a very complex environment on demand for purposes like self-learning, POCs/POVs.
 RedHat OpenShift Kubernetes Service (ROKS) is one of the most demanding services on IBM Cloud, which can be provisioned too through TechZone, on demand.

 This doc offers an end-to-end guide for how to deploy Instana backend components on: